wins1ey/LibreSplit/docs/auto-splitters.md

 * In this example we are checking for the scene, of course, the address is completely arbitrary and doesnt mean anything for this example.
 Specifically we are checking if we are entering the MenuScene scene.

 ## readAddress
-* `readAddress` is the second function that LAST defines for us and its globally available, its job is to read the memory value of a specified address.
+* `readAddress` is the second function that LibreSplit defines for us and its globally available, its job is to read the memory value of a specified address.
 * The first value defines what kind of value we will read:
     1. `sbyte`: signed 8 bit integer
     2. `byte`: unsigned 8 bit integer